-The process of exploring careers can begin with online research or by talking with professionals in your field(s) of interest.
-Gathering information and then experiencing the work as a volunteer, intern, or part-time employee are among the most effective ways to learn about a career.
+Gathering information online can be followed by conducting informational interviews with professionals in occupations that appeal to you. and then experiencing Look for ways to gain exposure to the work as a volunteer, intern, or part-time employee are among the most effective ways to learn about a career.

 You may find it helpful to work with a Career Consultant to discuss opportunities for informational interviews and gaining experience in an area of interest.
 Current UA students can schedule an appointment through Handshake.
 Incoming first-year students can email us at firstname.lastname@example.org.